What is the DISC “Compliant” Behavioral Personality Style?

 They are often called a behavioral type or style to make discussing the quadrants easier.

-While it is not strictly or technically accurate from a clinical psychology standpoint to use the phrase personality type with this model, it is often used in everyday conversation.
+While using the phrase “personality type” with this model is not strictly or technically accurate from a clinical psychology standpoint, it is often used in everyday conversation.

 So, the term Behavioral Style is preferred because it more accurately fits the model and its theory.